toolleeo/cli-apps/README.md

 * [PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) - Robust, featureful, easy-to-use and powerful process manager.
 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption, allows to turn on/off many components, quite useful to track possible power-related issues.
 * [procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust.
+* [pv](http://www.ivarch.com/programs/pv.shtml) - The pv command is used to monitor the progress of data through pipe.
 * [ramfetch](https://github.com/WhoseTheNerd/ramfetch) - A fetch which displays memory info using /proc/meminfo.
 * [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
 * [screenFetch](https://github.com/KittyKatt/screenFetch) - It can be used to generate one of those nifty terminal theme information + ASCII distribution logos.
 It auto-detects the distribution and display an ASCII version of that distribution's logo and some valuable information to the right.